When patients hesitate,

 PrecisionPlus v3™ Report

 MSK-focused orthopedic reads paired with custom medical illustrations, colorized key images, and a plain-language patient summary.
-One report built for consent conversations, surgical planning, and post-op follow-through.
+One report built for consent conversations, surgical planning, and post-op education.

 Built for the consent conversation.